Showing Up for the Fear /

 August 2025

 If there’s one theme that has been ringing loud and clear this year, both within me and with the folks I work with and know, it is fear.
-In my corner of the world in northern Virginia, the recent headlines have included smokey skies from distant Canadian fires, chilling statistics about encroaching data center expansion, shameful and proliferating terror tactics from ICE deployed against our immigrant neighbors, to name just a few.
+In my corner of the world in northern Virginia, the recent headlines have included smokey skies from distant Canadian wildfires, chilling statistics about encroaching data center expansion, proliferating terror tactics from ICE deployed against our immigrant neighbors, to name just a few.

 In the context of my work facilitating breathwork sessions for people, we work with fear in the ways I’ve been trained according to the guidelines of integrative breathwork.
-We breathe with it, allow it to grow or gain in intensity, locate it in the body, and keep breathing with it until there is some release or shift that gives us the information we need to keep going.
+Meaning: We breathe with it, allow it to grow or gain in intensity, locate it in the body, and keep breathing with it until there is some release or shift that gives us the information we need to keep going.
 What’s so tricky about breathing while feeling fear is that the fear is telling you to GO GO GO and yet all you are doing is lying there and breathing.
 It can be uncomfortable, to say the least.

-Typically, my response to this is that I either ignore, avoid, or distract from this end-of-day phenomenon with books, television, or company late into the night.
-Recently (and it’s only taken eight years of breathworker training to get me here), I have managed to start doing something different.
-I have started breathing with the very young-feeling fear that begins boiling as the images come on.
-That’s been a new shift, and felt vulnerable to even try to do: Stay with this experience, don’t run away from it, and keep breathing while it’s happening.
+My typical response to this has been that I either ignore, avoid, or distract from this end-of-day phenomenon with books, television, or company late into the night.
+Recently (and it’s only taken eight years of breathwork training to get me here), I have managed to start trying something different…I have started breathing with the very young-feeling fear that begins boiling as the images come on.
+That’s been a new shift, and it felt vulnerable to even try to make myself stay with it, not run away from it, and keep breathing while it’s happening.

 The other side of fear is capacity.
-The two are wed to each other, inextricably in dialogue as we evaluate our surroundings and determine on a daily basis what to do next.
+The two are wed to each other — inextricably in dialogue as we evaluate our surroundings and determine on a daily basis what to do next.
 I hope that in moments where you have the spaciousness to give it a try, and the fear has gripped you, that you try breathing with it to see what happens.
-So that if and when you come across situations where you need a life raft, whatever form that comes in, for whatever is coming your way, you remember that there is something that is already inside of you, waiting across the bridge of your own breathing.
-May this remembering be there for you when you need it.
+So that if and when you come across situations where you need a life raft, you remember that